lsst-epo/a-window-to-the-stars/readme.md

 2- Install npm packages: `yarn`

+### Development

-3- Start dev server: `yarn start`
+1- Start dev server: `yarn start` (or `yarn start-dash` to run webpack-dev-server with [webpack dashboard](https://github.com/FormidableLabs/webpack-dashboard))

-4- Unit testing will watch all your changes in the test files as well as create coverage folder: `yarn test`
+2- Unit testing will watch all your changes in the test files as well as create coverage folder: `yarn test`

-5- Build and bundle assets for production: `yarn build`
+3- Build and bundle assets for Production: `yarn build`

+4- Build and bundle assets for Staging: `yarn netflify-deploy`

+### Deploying

+#### Production:

-6- Deploy to Github Pages via [gh-pages module](https://github.com/tschaub/gh-pages): `yarn deploy`
+Deploy to Production (Github Pages) via [gh-pages module](https://github.com/tschaub/gh-pages): `yarn deploy`

+#### Staging:

+Push changes to master, or create pull request to trigger a build/deploy to [Continuous Deployment to Netlify](https://www.netlify.com/docs/continuous-deployment/)

 ### Configuration